-In this respect, the IFRS concept of control and significant influence applies, and as a result holdings are not limited to equity instruments.
-However, the measurement principles in IAS 27, IAS 28 and IAS 31 do not apply to the Solvency balance sheet since they do not reflect the economic valuation required by the Solvency II Directive (Article 75).
+For identification of participations, the IFRS concept of control and significant influence applies.
+As a result holdings are not limited to equity instruments.
+However, the measurement principles in IAS 27, IAS 28 and IAS 31 do not apply to the solvency balance sheet since they do not reflect the economic valuation required by the Solvency II Directive (Article 75).